ubamax/todo-note-project/Tutorial.md

 ---
 title: Build a note taking app with solidity
-description: Build a CRUD application on the Celo blockchain using Solidity
+description: Build a CRUD application on the Celo blockchain with Solidity
 authors:
 - name: Peter Ayuba
   title: Software Developer,